JoshJarabek7/ChatGPT-Conversation-Scraper/README.md

 # ChatGPT Conversation Exporter

-A JavaScript-based tool that lets you export your ChatGPT conversations to Markdown format.
+A JavaScript script that lets you export your ChatGPT conversations to Markdown format.
 This script captures both your messages and ChatGPT's responses, preserving the conversation flow and basic formatting.

 ## Features